apache/incubator-kie-kogito-runtimes/README.md

             * Use the exact same version everywhere (especially in URL's).

-    * Adjust the version in the poms, manifests and other eclipse stuff:
+    * Adjust the version in the poms, manifests and other eclipse stuff.
+The arguments are current drools version, current drools osgi version, new drools version, new drools osgi version, current jbpm version, current jbpm osgi version, new jbpm version, new jbpm osgi version:

             $ droolsjbpm-build-bootstrap/script/release/update-version-all.sh 5.2.0-SNAPSHOT 5.2.0.SNAPSHOT 5.2.0.Final 5.2.0.Final 5.1.0-SNAPSHOT 5.1.0.SNAPSHOT 5.1.0.Final 5.1.0.Final